ameliacode/Intro2AI/README.md

 ## Introduction to AI
-This repository is for **Introduction to AI ** lecture related material and assignments
+This repository is for **Introduction to AI** lecture related material and assignments

+---

 ### Content
 #### Assignment 1